Enrico Caruso: Voice and technique

-Caruso's voice and his vocal technique are described in depth by his personal physician and voice specialist, Mario Marafioti.
-His book, Caruso's Method of Voice Production was published shortly after the singer's death.
+Caruso possessed a unique tenor voice of baritonal weight and colouring; his voice and vocal technique are described in depth by his personal physician and voice specialist, Mario Marafioti in his book, Caruso's Method of Voice Production published in 1922, a year following the singer's death.

 In the book, Marafioti argues that there is a correct singing method grounded in science.
 While Marafioti calls Caruso's singing method "natural", he believes that the method is teachable.
-Marafioti characterises singing as basically "speaking in musical rhythm "and suggests that singers focus on developing their speaking voice, clear enunciation, and strong resonance.
+Marafioti characterizes singing as basically "speaking in musical rhythm" and suggests that singers focus on developing their speaking voice, clear enunciation, and strong resonance.

 Historical and musical significance

 Caruso's career, which lasted from 1895 to 1920, included 863 appearances with the New York Metropolitan Opera (both at the Met and on tour) before his death in 1921 at the age of 48.
-Thanks largely to his tremendously popular phonograph records, Caruso was one of the most famous entertainment personalities of his day, and his fame has continued to endure to the present.
+Thanks largely to his popular phonograph records, Caruso was one of the most famous entertainment personalities of his day, and his fame has continued to endure to the present.
 He was one of the first examples of a global media celebrity.
 Beyond records, Caruso's name became familiar to millions throughout the world via newspapers, books, magazines, and the new media technology of the 20th century: cinema, the telephone, and telegraph.

 Caruso toured frequently with the Metropolitan Opera company and occasionally as a recitalist.
 He also appeared in opera performances throughout Europe and North and South America.
 He was a client of the noted promoter Edward Bernays during the latter's tenure as a press agent in the United States.
 Beverly Sills noted in an interview: "I was able to do it with television and radio and media and all kinds of assists.
 The popularity that Caruso enjoyed without any of this technological assistance is astonishing."

 Caruso biographers, including Pierre Key, Bruno Zirato and Stanley Jackson attribute Caruso's fame not only to his voice and musicianship but also to a keen business sense and an enthusiastic reception of commercial sound recording, then in its infancy.
 Many opera singers of Caruso's time rejected the phonograph (or gramophone), regarding it as a toy or novelty.
 Others, including Adelina Patti, Francesco Tamagno and Nellie Melba, embraced the new technology once they became aware of the lucrative financial returns that Caruso was reaping from his initial recording sessions.

 From 1904 to 1920, Caruso made more than 260 extant recordings for the Victor Talking Machine Company (later RCA Victor).
 Caruso and his heirs earned millions of dollars in royalty payments from the retail sales of these records.
 He was also heard live from the stage of the Metropolitan Opera House in 1910 when he participated in the first public radio broadcast to be transmitted in the United States.